Camming and Gearing Functions

 IMPORTANT: Before you enable or disable cam table motion, make sure that the leader axis is stationary.

-The CammingOn() function lets you synchronize the follower axis to the leader axis.
+The CammingOn() function synchronizes the follower axis to the leader axis.

-The CammingOff() function lets you stop synchronizing the follower axis to the leader axis.
+The CammingOff() function stopz synchronizing the follower axis to the leader axis.

 Use the $output argument of the CammingOn() function to configure the type of output that camming motion generates for the follower axis.
+You can set the $output argument with enum CammingOutput.
 Specify one of the output modes that follow:

 • Relative Output mode causes the controller to continuously position the follower axis at the difference between the position of the follower axis when the camming motion was enabled and the position of the follower axis that is generated from the cam table.